-If you’re looking for quick, high level information about Oktoberfest, go here.
+If you’re looking for quick, high-level information about Oktoberfest, go here.
 This, however, is not that.
-This is a story about my last trip to Munich.
+This is a story of mischief, triumph, and defeat.
+A story of ragtag group finding out what it means to be German.

 For a recent bachelor party, my friends and I decided that going to Oktoberfest in Germany would be a great idea.
 I know, surprise surprise, a bunch of dudes decided to go to the world’s largest beer festival.
 One of the groomsmen lives in Munich, so the prospect of free housing was appealing.
 And also beer.